Dar es Salaam Region

 The region's seat (capital) is located inside the ward of Ilala.
 The region is named after the city of Dar es Salaam itself.
 The region is home to Tanzania's major finance, administration and industries, thus the making it the country's richest region.

-According to the 2022 census, the region has a total population of 5,383,728 and national census of 2012 had 4,364,541.
+The region also has the second highest Human Development Index in the country after Mjini Magharibi.
+According to the 2022 census, the region has a total population of 5,383,728.
 The region has the highest population in Tanzania followed by Mwanza Region.